sixtysixx/hurtsir/index.md

 ### 4. SirHurt Cleaner

-If you are still having issues, use the [SirHurt Cleaner](https://github.com/massimopaganigh/Sirstrap) (Bundled with Sirstrap utilities).
+If you are still having issues, use the [SirHurt Cleaner](https://massimopaganigh.github.io/Sirstrap/) (Bundled with Sirstrap).

 - Press `Y` + `Enter` for all prompts.
 Then restart your PC and retry injection.
 - _This WILL clear your app login data, so youll need to log in again- UNLESS youre using a browser._